jstremme/trex-cv-experiments/README.md

 For this proof of concept, I've been given access to video footage from Levin lab.
 If interested in contributing, please contact joelstremmel22@gmail.com, and I will connect you with the researchers who might be able to provide access to their footage.

-1. Once you have access to the footage, download and save all video clips to a directory within this project called `footage`.
-Note that the `footage` directory is listed in the `.gitignore` file for this repository and will therefore not be uploaded to GitHub when pushing changes to this repository to a branch.
+1. Once you have access to the footage, download and save all video clips to a directory of your choice.
+You might wish to use a directory in this project called `footage` which is listed in the `.gitignore` file for this repository and will therefore not be uploaded to GitHub when pushing changes to this repository to a branch.
-2. In the `footage` directory, verify that there is a file called `2021-05-28-30-wt-pebble-control-vid2.MOV`.
-To analyze a different video file in the steps to follow, replace the name of this file with the name of the file you wish to analyze.
+2. In the `footage` directory or any other you wish to use, identify a `.mp4` file that you would like to convert.
-3. In the coda environment, run `tgrabs -i "/path/to/your/video" -o "video"` to [create a PV file in the right place](https://github.com/mooch443/trex#usage).
+3. In the conda environment, run `tgrabs -i "/path/to/your/video.mp4" -o "video"` to [create a `.pv` file in the right place](https://github.com/mooch443/trex#usage).
-4. In the coda environment, run `trex -i "video" -track_max_individuals 50 -individual_prefix "tadpole"`.
+4. In the conda environment, run `trex -i "video" -track_max_individuals 50 -individual_prefix "tadpole"`.
 If you happen to know the number of individuals in the experiment, specify this number exactly.

 For more information on analyzing footage with trex, see the [trex docs](https://trex.run/docs/).